raspberrypi/documentation/CONTRIBUTING.md

 1. Create a fork of this repository on your GitHub account.

 1. Make changes in your fork.
-Start from the default `develop` branch.
+Start from the default `master` branch.

 1. Read our [style guide](https://github.com/raspberrypi/style-guide/blob/master/style-guide.md) to ensure that your changes are consistent with the rest of our documentation.
 Since Raspberry Pi is a British company, be sure to include all of your extra `u`s and transfigure those `z`s (pronounced 'zeds') into `s`s!